 Savory butternut squash and mushrooms studded with sweet-tart dried cranberries is a perfect holiday side dish.
 Make it in the oven or in the air fryer!

 Author Becky Striepe

 4cupsdiced butternut squashYou're going for ½" pieces.
-A 2-pound squash should do the trick.)
+A 2-pound squash should do the trick.

 8ouncesbutton mushroomsstemmed and quartered

-Make the sauce: Combine the olive oil (if using), soy sauce, maple syrup, vinegar, and garlic in your blender or food processor, and puree until smooth.
+Combine the olive oil (if using), soy sauce, maple syrup, vinegar, and garlic in your blender or food processor, and puree until smooth.

 Pour the sauce over the squash mixture, tossing to coat well, then transfer to your air fryer basket.
 If you're opting for spray oil, this is when you'd spray to coat.
 Make sure you're not using an aerosol sprayer, as this can damage your air fryer basket.
 Instead, use a manual spritz bottle to spray on the oil.

-Cook at 400F for 20-3 minutes (see note), shaking every 5 minutes, until the squash pieces are browned on the outside and tender on the inside.
+Cook at 400° F for 20-30 minutes (see note), shaking every 5 minutes, until the squash pieces are browned on the outside and tender on the inside.

 Size matters.
 Make sure that your squash pieces are small and uniform in size, so they cook evenly and in the time allotted.
 20-30 minutes may seem like a big range of cooking times.
 Let me explain!
 The cooking time will vary depending on the size of your pieces, the size of your air fryer, and even how fresh the squash you chose is.